Spencer-Sch/Calculator_2.0/README.md

 - Fixed bug where the "renderData" field was not being returned by 'RECALL_ENTRY' action in "history-store".
 This was preventing the equation and equationResult from being displayed in "EquationOutput" and "EquationResultOutput" components when a "HistoryCard" was clicked.

 - Moved the useEffect call that dispatches the 'ADD_ENTRY' action from the "EquationResultOutput" component into the "HistoryCardArea" component.

+Update #2

+- Added a test for "HistoryCardArea" component.